National Pizza Day with Mae Jum!

 Happy National Pizza Day from us at Mae Jum!
 So today, the 9th of February is all about pizza!
 What is your go-to pizza?
 Do you prefer a thick or thin crust?
 And when it comes to toppings, do you like to keep it simple or have everything but the kitchen sink?

 We thought we would take part and you guessed it, we’re making a pizza!
 In true Mae Jum style, we are using our Thai curry paste for the pizza sauce.
 Our Thai Red or Panang pastes will give more of a traditional pizza look with its red colour but we chose our Yellow paste as we wanted a spicy pizza.
-All our pastes are a natural blend of herbs and spices, so you can swap and choose your favourites as they will all work nicely.
+All our pastes are a natural blend of herbs and spices, so you can swap and choose your favourites as they will all work nicely, go ahead and experiment on national pizza day!

 For the toppings, we decided on mixed peppers, chicken, tomatoes, mozzarella, spring onion and sweet Thai basil.
 To prepare the toppings, we sliced the peppers, spring onions and chicken, halved the tomatoes and cut the mozzarella into small pieces.
 You’ll also need coconut milk, coconut oil, light soya sauce, palm sugar and pizza dough.
 We bought our pre-made pizza dough from our local shop but I know that this pizza will taste a whole lot better on a homemade pizza base!